prebid/Prebid.js/dev-docs/get-started-with-prebid-server.md

 # Get Started with Prebid Server
 {:.no_toc}

-This page has instructions for setting up Prebid.js with [Prebid Server](https://prebid.adnxs.com).
+This page has instructions for adding Prebid Server to Prebid.js.

 For many publishers, client-side header bidding is a balancing act between the inclusion of demand partners and impact to the page.

-Using [Prebid Server](https://prebid.adnxs.com), you can move demand partners server-side, eliminating most of the latency impact that comes with adding more partners.
+Using Prebid Server, you can move demand partners server-side, eliminating most of the latency impact that comes with adding more partners.

 This should help you make more money without sacrificing user experience.